sed-i/sed-i.github.io/docs/blog/degoogle.md

 ## Pleasant surprises (6 month reflection)
 - Lifestyle changed from chasing shininess to focusing on privacy and value.
-- The are many incredible open source apps (list below).
+- There are many incredible open source apps (list below).
 There are only a few apps that are painfully missing (traffic-aware navigation, banking).
 Often, there is an adequate web ui available.

 ## The mindset that would make the transition easier